airpair/getting-started-with-netzke/post.md

 [Netzke](http://netzke.org) is a set of Ruby gems that helps you build client-server components, represented in the browser with the help of [Sencha Ext JS](http://www.sencha.com/products/extjs/), and on the server are powered by Ruby on Rails.
 It's most useful for creating complex data-rich applications that have to provide the UI to a lot of different data - think about banking, logistics, call centers, and other ERP systems.

 In this walk-through I'll show you how little time it takes to set up a simple application with 2 interacting grids that provide the UI to 2 associated (one-to-many) Rails models.
-As both grids will be powered by the [Netzke::Basepack::Grid](http://www.rubydoc.info/github/netzke/netzke-basepack/master/Netzke/Basepack/Grid) component, you may be surprised with all the features like sorting, pagination, search, multi-line editing, etc that this app will provide out of the box.
+As both grids will be powered by the [Netzke::Grid::Base](http://www.rubydoc.info/github/netzke/netzke-basepack/Netzke/Grid/Base) component, you may be surprised with all the features like "infinite scrolling", sorting, pagination, search, multi-line editing, etc that this app will provide out of the box.

 So, let's get started.